 It can be hard to decide to spend money on something totally new when there aren’t quick, observable results.
-I occasionally work some acu-magic, but in most cases, I am not going to be able to relieve your lifetime of asthma/migraines/low back pain/IBS in 1 or 2 sessions.
+We occasionally work some legit acu-magic, but in most cases, we are not going to be able to relieve your lifetime of asthma/migraines/low back pain/IBS in 1 or 2 sessions.

-These are real changes which may happen more quickly than your allergy symptoms or PMS disappearing.
+These are real changes that may happen more quickly than your allergy symptoms or PMS disappearing.
 Acupuncture is deep, and profound when you stick with it.
-I will always be honest and let you know if I don’t feel like acupuncture will work for you or you are not making good progress, and refer you to someone who will be better able to help you.
+We will always be honest and let you know if we don’t feel like acupuncture will work for you or you are not making good progress, and refer you to someone who will be better able to help you.